leslietzeng/ios-decal-final-proj/README.md

 ### Model
 * User.swift - Includes parameters such as Username, Password, Current
 Receipt, Receipts (array of Receipts Objects - optional)
-* Receipt.swift - Array of ItemInfo Objects.
-ItemInfo consists of
+* Receipt.swift - Array of ItemInfo Objects
-parameters such as Quantity, Item Name, Barcode, Price Per Item
+  * ItemInfo consists of parameters such as Quantity, Item Name,
+  Barcode, Price Per Item

 ### View
 * Please see our View Layouts: bit.ly/2e3XM2A